Volunteer at Bird Rescue Center

 The stewardship and guidance of a strong Board of Directors is critical for any organization.
 By sharing their professional expertise and experience, Board members provide oversight for the financial, operational and strategic development of our organization.
 While keeping a hand on the realities of today the Board also helps create a vision for the future, and connects the Center to the larger community.

 Interested persons are invited to contact the Center to learn more about its activities and to discuss the process for nomination to the Board of Directors.
-Please contact Board President Jeremy Nichols for more details.
+Please contact Board Chairman, Jeremy Nichols for more details.